 1. Adds iron to your food

-The Iwatetsu cast iron collection is also designed by a mother as a gift for her daughter who is marrying out.
-The more you cook with it, the better (and more seasoned) it gets.
-Cast iron cookware will age with you.
+The Iwatetsu cast iron collection has been designed by a mother as a gift to her daughter, who is getting married.
+The more you cook with your cast iron pot or pan, the better (and more seasoned) it becomes.

 So your cast iron cookware will age gracefully with you.